-In the current study MDR rate was 52.2%(Table 8), this is higher than that reported elsewhere in which infections by multidrug resistant bacteria (MDR) occur frequently in patients admitted to intensive care unit (ICU) with incidence up to 40%in and are usually associated to high mortality49.
-ICU patients are in critical condition, and are often accompanied with multiple organ dysfunction and severe immune dysfunction.
-Ventilator and invasive operation may result in damage to physiological barriers of patients, and risk of infection in ICU patients is higher compared with patients in other departments54.
-ICU patients use antibiotics at a higher frequency, higher dose and longer duration, and infection with multiple drug-resistant bacteria (multidrug-resistant organisms; MDROs) is severe compared with patients in other departments.Although bacteria have their own mechanisms for drug resistance, improper use of antibiotics, particularly abuse of third-generation cephalosporins, is the main cause of the high frequency of multidrug-resistant bacteria infection in ICUs55–57.
+In the current study, the MDR rate was 52.2%(Table 8), this is higher than that reported elsewhere in which infections by multidrug resistant bacteria (MDR) occur frequently in patients admitted to the intensive care unit (ICU) with an incidence up to 40%,and are usually associated to high mortality49.
+ICU patients are in critical condition, and are often accompanied bymultiple organ dysfunction and severe immune dysfunction.
+Ventilator and invasive operation may result in damage to physiological barriers of patients, and the risk of infection in ICU patients is higher compared with patients in other departments54.
+ICU patients use antibiotics at a higher frequency, higher dose and longer duration, and infection with multiple drug-resistant bacteria (multidrug-resistant organisms; MDROs) is more severe compared with patients in other departments.Although bacteria have their own mechanisms for drug resistance, improper use of antibiotics, particularly abuse of third-generation cephalosporins, is the main cause of the high frequency of multidrug-resistant bacterialinfection in ICUs55–57.
 According to studies, a significant cause of death for ICU patients is nosocomial infection.
 Improve the treatment effectiveness and prognosis of ICU patients by adopting clear, evidence-based prevention and control measures to drastically lower the incidence of nosocomial infection.
 To combat nosocomial infections and lower the risk of antibiotic resistance, lobbying efforts should be made.

 LIMITATIONS OF THE STUDY

-The limitations of the study were as follows.
-First, because the data came from one geographical location (Sana’a city), we were not able to accurately determine the types of isolates and their sensitivity pattern to antibiotics for Yemen.
-Molecular research should also be conducted on these isolates to confirm the bacterialresistant genes.
+The limitations of the study were as follows; First, because the data came from one geographical location (Sana’a city), we were not able to accurately determine the types of isolates and their sensitivity patterns to antibiotics inYemen.
+Molecular research should also be conducted on these isolates to confirm the bacterial-resistant genes.

 CONCLUSIONS

 The prevalence and antibiotic resistance of bacteria isolated from ICUs are briefly reviewed in this study's conclusion.
-In contrast to Erythromycin and Penicillin, which are extremely resistant to gram positivebacteria, E. coli was the most often isolated gramnegative organism.
+In contrast to Erythromycin and Penicillin, which are extremely resistant to gram positive-bacteria, E. coli was the most often isolated gram-negative organism.
 It also exhibits strong resistance to amoxcillin+clavulanic acid, Ciprofloxacin, and all generations of cephalosporins.
-This study highlights the significance of timely clinical and bacteriological monitoring among patients in critical care conditions, such as in ICU patients, and also demonstrates the appearance and rates of Multi Drug Resistant (MDR) pathogens.
+This study highlights the significance of timely clinical and bacteriological monitoring among patients in critical care conditions, such as ICU patients, and also demonstrates the appearance and rates of multidrug-resistan (MDR) pathogens.
 Antibiotics should also be administered with caution.
 ICUs and other critical care facilities should therefore establish antibiotic policies.

 ACKNOWLEDGMENTS